SaraChaskelson/Git_commands_markdown/mySlides.md

     git merge ...
     ```

-- <r> using git pull , puts us at risk of turning our PR branch:</r>
+- **- using git pull , puts us at risk of turning our PR branch:**
 (and the upstream branch if the changes are merged) into a merge-commits spaghetti or even merging changes from unexpected remote branches into our PR branch.

 ### 4.2 Coding examples

-- run
+- Run

 ```bash
 git pull --rebase